rjkviegas/gildedrose-tech-test-js/README.md

 As the inn owner
-We want the quality of a 'conjured' item to degrade at twice the normal rate So we knwo the true value of the 'conjured' item
+We want the quality of a 'conjured' item to degrade at twice the normal rate So we know the true value of the 'conjured' item
 ```